HOUSE OF LEARNING

 Who can participate in 1:1 Learning?
 Members are welcome to unlimited 1:1 sessions as 1:1 learning is included in the cost of membership ($36/month).

 If you are not a member, we limit free 1:1 learning to 3 sessions.
-If you are interested in continuing after 3 sessions, we ask that you either join as a member, purchase a day pass ($26), or make a donation to Lehrhaus.
+If you are interested in continuing after 3 sessions, we ask that you either join as a member or purchase a day pass ($10) per session.
 This helps ensure that we are able to compensate our Learning Guides for their time and expertise.

 Who is currently bookable?